One thing I learned early on after switching to real food, is that it requires a lot more time in the kitchen.

 Extra Tip: Making a delicious BBQ sauce requires tomato sauce or ketchup.
 Ketchup can also contain many of the weird ingredients you find in condiments.
 Instead of buying it you can make your own ketchup, too.

 Making baked goods from scratch is worth it for me on all levels.
 My mini chocolate chip scones are to die for and aren’t complicated to make.
 I’d much rather take a few extra minutes to put together my own mix instead of opening a pre-made mix from the store.
 No nasty ingredients and I can tailor to our favorite flavors.
+I also like to keep a batch of homemade bisquick in the pantry too.

 Time: 10 minutes hands on + varied baking time